AlexLupo5/CSC212-Term-Project/README.md

 1. Inside the `INSERT PROJECT TITLE` project, create the files `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h`.
 2. Remove any content inside the files if there is any
-3. Navigate to the GitHub repo `convexHull with SFML` directory and copy the `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h` files and paste them into the `convexHull` project files with the matching titles.
+3. Navigate to the GitHub repo `convexHull with SFML` directory and copy the `main.cpp`, `convexHull.cpp`, `convexHull.h`, `graph.cpp`, and `graph.h` files and paste them into the `INSERT PROJECT TITLE` project files with the matching titles.
 For example, main.cpp -> main.cpp.
-4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the `convexHull with SFML` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
+4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the `convexHull with SFML` directory, then paste it into the `CMakeLists.txt` file in the `INSERT PROJECT TITLE` project.
 5. Also in the `CMakeLists.txt` in the project insert your project title where it is specified
 6. The CMakeLists.txt logo should appear with two blue arrows going in a circle; click that, and it will refactor the CMakeLists.txt.
 7. Before running the code, you may create up to three txt files using the command `touch (name of file).txt ` in the terminal.